CONTACT EMAIL: email@example.com

 - The Bullion Channel – I like collecting little silver coins and stuff.
 I noticed there wasn’t much of any good content about it online, so I decided to change that.
 But the channel was never popular so I didn’t create anymore.

 - Cranial Pasta – I wanted to do a channel on science, specifically debunking things like bad science used in hollywood movies, or stupid conspiracy stuff like chemtrails.
 But I wanted to add some humor into it.
 The videos were extremely time consuming to make, and the channel never even made a single cent.
 So I abandoned it.

 So I stayed with my core channel “The iBookGuy” and kept growing it.
 But eventually, I realized I needed to change the name since there would only be occasional episodes about Apple products, specifically iBooks.
 I wanted something that sounded very similar, but could be much broader.
 So I settled on “The 8Bit Guy.”
 Most people were happy with the name change, but I think some of my original audience were not.
 But, I can’t please everyone.

 I also started up another channel called 8Bit Keys, which I’m very excited about.
-I’m actually splitting my time 50/50 between The 8Bit Guy and 8Bit Keys.
-It may not seem that way because 8Bit Keys episodes are generally easier to make.
-So I can put out more episodes.
+I’m actually splitting my time 4:1 between The 8Bit Guy and 8Bit Keys.
+So, I attempt to make at least one 8-Bit Keys episode every month, and at least 4 8-Bit Guy episodes each month.